dfwteinos/Compilers/README.md

 In this directory, I've implemented a basic LL(1) Parser for simple operations, such as `'+'` , `'-'` , `'**'` (meaning: `'^'`).

 I've implemented 2 possible approaches for this assignment.
-One is by using exclusively Recursion `../RecEval` and the other by utilizing the help of the Stack data structure.
+One is by using exclusively Recursion `../RecEval` and the other by utilizing the help of the Stack data structure `../StackEval`.
 Both of these approaches are producing the **same** result.

 At first, they gave us an non-LL(1) grammar.
 Ofcourse, we removed **ambiguity**, we've added **precedence** between operators, also we removed **left recursion** and we've applied **left factoring** where it was needed.
 We had the following grammar: